Prrromanssss/reCREARTIVE-bot/README.md

 ## About
-Привет, тебя встречает команда __reCREARTIVE__!

-Мы создали бота, который будет тренировать твою креативность и делиться с тобой взглядом на мир разных художников.

-Решай задания или просто посмотри на мир так, как это делали разные художники, а потом попробуй воспользоваться их методами.

-Нажимай кнопку, чтобы получить задание на день или придумай свое и напиши его нам.Кто знает, кому оно попадется  :)

-Так же, если вы хотите получать каждый день новое задание просто нажмите кнопку "notify", и вы будете становиться креативными каждый день

-P.s. : Кстати, можешь накидать нам любимых стикеров, чтобы наше общение было веселее!
+Hi, the reCREARTIVE team is waiting for you!

+We have created a bot that will train your creativity and share with you a look at the world of different artists.

+Solve tasks or just look at the world the way different artists did, and then try to use their methods.

+Press the button to get a task for the day or come up with your own and write it to us.
+Who knows who will get it :)

+Also, if you want to receive a new task every day, just click the "notify" button, and you will become creative every day.

+P.s. : By the way, you can throw us your favorite stickers to make our communication more fun!

 ## Functional

-* __/help__ - помощь (узнать доступные команды)
+* __/help__ - help (learn available commands)

 ### Tasks
-* __/get_task__ - получить задание
+* __/get_task__ - get the task
-* __/write_task__- прислать задание, которое получит другой участник
+* __/write_task__- send the task that another participant will receive
-* __/confirm__ - подтвердить задание (а вдруг вы ошиблись :) )
+* __/confirm__ - confirm the task (what if you made a mistake :) )
-* __/not_confirm__ - отменить запись задания (и вправду ошиблись :( )
+* __/not_confirm__ - cancel the task recording (and really made a mistake :( )

-"confirm" и "not_confirm" используются после кнопки "write_task".
+"confirm" and "not_confirm" used after button "write_task".

 ### Notifications
-* __/notify_settings__ - настроить уведомления (ты же не хочешь, чтобы мы тебя разбудили? Настрой часовой пояс и время отправки уведомлений) или узнать о уже выбранном времени
+* __/notify_settings__ - set up notifications (you don’t want us to wake you up, do you?
+Set up the time zone and time for sending notifications) or find out about the time already selected
-* __/notify__ - включить уведомления
+* __/notify__ - enable notifications
-* __/exist_notify__ - узнать о существующих уведомлениях (а вдруг
- ты все уже настроил? )
-* __/not_notify__ - выключить уведомления (после этого уведомления будут выключены)
+* __/exist_notify__ - find out about existing notifications (and suddenly have you set everything up yet? )
+* __/not_notify__ - turn off notifications (after that, notifications will be turned off)

 ### Stickers
-* __/stickers__ - настроить любимые стикеры (данные стикеры будут приходить вместе с остальными сообщениями)
-* __/add_stickers__ - добавить стикеры (после нажатия данной кнопки стикеры будут добавлены в вашу коллекцию)
+* __/stickers__ - set up your favorite stickers (these stickers will come with other messages)
+* __/add_stickers__ - add stickers (after clicking this button stickers will be added to your collection
-* __/del_stickers__ - удалить стикеры (когда они тебе надоели)
+* __/del_stickers__ - remove stickers (when you get tired of them)
-* __/stop_stickers__ - остановить отправку стикеров (когда хочется
+* __/stop_stickers__ - stop sending stickers (when you want
-поговорить серьезнее). Используется после кнопок "add_stickers" и "del_stickers".
+talk seriously).
+Used after buttons "add_stickers" and "del_stickers".

 ## Deployment instructions